kunai-consulting/qwik-design-system/libs/components/src/table/hooks-research.md

 3. How to maintain consistency while allowing framework-specific patterns?
 4. How to handle versioning and breaking changes?
 5. What level of type safety can we guarantee across frameworks?
+6. Would it be possible to create a unified context hook API?

 ## Next Steps